dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 # Logging

-When creating this kind of code for first time it is hard to spot errors so some diagnostic is very helpful. **When we have proper code** all we need is use
+When creating this kind of code for a first time it is hard to spot errors so some diagnostic is very helpful. **When we have proper code** all we need is use

 ````xml
 <EmitCompilerGeneratedFiles>true</EmitCompilerGeneratedFiles>
 ````

 in project that is using our SG.
-After this switch set in our **obj/generated** folder of this project we will have generated code but for me this is not enough.
+After this switch is set we can find generated code in our **obj/generated** folder of this project but for me this is not enough.
 This is why I created logging mechanism that we will use to

  - log generated files
  - log dump of all options (described previously - this is only available when detailed logging is turned on by **SourceGenerator_DetailedLog=true**)
  - log errors when generation fails

-Logging is only available when **SourceGenerator_EnableLogging** is set - we can also alter path where log file is generated **SourceGenerator_LogPath** (Default is obj folder of our SG).
+Logging is only available when **SourceGenerator_EnableLogging** is set - we can also alter path where log file is generated **SourceGenerator_LogPath** (default is obj folder of our SG).
 Logger sources can be found [here](https://github.com/dominikjeske/Samples/blob/main/SourceGenerators/HomeCenter.SourceGenerators/Extensions/SourceGeneratorLogger.cs)

 Additionally when something wrong is happening we can use Diagnostic available via ReportDiagnostic function of our context.
 We can even attach information from this diagnostic to specific line of code.